-Import and sale of all phytosanitary products for agricultural use (pesticides) are subject to prior approval issued by the Phytosanitary Authority under the Plant Protection and Technical Control Directorate of the Ministry of Agriculture (DPVCT).
+Import and sale of all phytosanitary products for agricultural use (pesticides) are subject to prior approval issued by the Phytosanitary Authority under the DPVCT.
 For each commercial product, parent companies must submit applications for registration directly to the DPVCT.

 The application for registration of phytosanitary products for agricultural use is completed by the applicant domiciled in Algeria in person.
 The firm authorizing the applicant must provide the latter with a letter of accreditation authorizing the registration process.
 Details for registration can be accessed via this link.